Pretty Pansies

 Pansies seem to do best when in containers, windowboxes, and planters—places where we can really see their precious early-spring color up close and personal.
 They also appreciate the good excellent drainage of containers.
 (Iowa flowerbeds in March and April can be soggy, snow-covered places).
 And while these cold-hardy little flowers don’t mind a dusting of snow, they have fragile stems that can snap in the hurly-burly of the regular flower bed, where sticks and animals and mud can take their toll.
 A bonus of planting in containers: If the weather threatens to get really cold, you can bring them inside for a day or two.

-I like to buy pansies and violas just about as soon as I see them in garden centers, usually about this time of year, though you’re safest if you wait until April.
-My favorite way to use them is to plant them to fill two or three medium-sized pots to put by my front door.
-That way, I can plant them and enjoy them inside for a week or two.
-But they need full sun, so then I can set them outside once it’s a little warmer.
+I like to buy pansies and violas just about as soon as I see them in garden centers, usually in February or March, though you’re safest if you wait until the first of April.
+My favorite way to use them is to buy several in February or early March to enjoy indoors for a couple of weeks.
+Then I plant them outside, where they thrive in the full sun.

 Photo aril/Fotolia